lonycell/grafana.v7/docs/sources/packages_api/e2e/_index.md

 ## @grafana/e2e package

-A library for writing end-to-end tests for Grafana and its ecosystem.
+A library for writing end-to-end tests for ThingSPIN and its ecosystem.

 ## Variables